ocient/pyocient_release/README.md

 - Fixed an error when no host parameter is specified on the `connect()` api.
 ## 1.0.14
-- Updated pyocient dependencies to eliminate some unused dependencies and tighten the dependencies on protobuf and dsnparse
+- Updated pyocient dependencies to eliminate some unused dependencies and tighten the dependencies on protobuf and dsnparse.

 ## 1.0.13
 - Fixed bug that left `Cursor.rowcount` unset after Data Manipulation Language (DML) query execution.